roest1/Portfolio/README.md

 ### To Do:

-- Add social media links like GitHub, LinkedIn, and Handshake
+- Make contact links clickable (phone number and email)

-- Make contact links clickable
+- Finish portfolio with links to their github repos